Category Archives: Craft Breweries

 Barrio Logan – Gentrification or Gentefication?

 The role that craft breweries have played in the revitalization of distressed urban neighborhoods has received a significant amount of attention in both the popular media and academic literature.
 Indeed, it is a topic I have addressed several times in previous blog entries (for example see here and here).
 The relationship between craft breweries and neighborhood revitalization is a complicated one.
 In some neighborhoods, the introduction of a craft brewery may be the catalyst for revitalization of the neighborhood, while in others craft breweries arrive after the revitalization process is already underway.
-An example of the former includes the Ohio City neighborhood in Cleveland, OH, while the latter isthe NoDa neighborhood of Charlotte, NC.
+An example of the former includes the Ohio City neighborhood in Cleveland, OH, while the NoDa neighborhood of Charlotte, NC provides an example of the latter.
 Some see the revitalization of a distressed neighborhood as a positive development, while others view it through a negative lens.
 The latter group point to the displacement of incumbent residents and businesses who can no longer afford the higher rents that inevitably come with a revitalized neighborhood. – the term gentrification is often used to describe such a process.
 Gentrification can be defined as the “a demographic and economic shift that displaces established working-class communities and communities of color in favor of wealthier newcomers and real estate development companies.”

 No large American city is exempt from gentrification.
 This includes the city of San Diego, CA where approximately 30% of census tracts have undergone gentrification since 2000.
 Late last year I had the opportunity to visit Barrio Logan, a San Diego neighborhood where gentrification has been an issue of ongoing debate.